-Central Highlands Map 5: Key economic development opportunities and assets High quality and versatile farming areas(1) A range of agriculture activities could Bendigo To St Amaud Wimmera Southern be supported.
+Central Highlands Map 5: Key economic development opportunities and assets High quality and versatile farming areas(1) • Bendigo A range of agriculture activities could To St Amaud Wimmera Southern be supported.
 Pyrenees and Mildura Mallee Regional wine region Growth Plan @ Dunolly Broadacre cropping and grazing To Horsham Loddon Mallee South and Adelaide Regional Growth Plan Intensive animal husbandry Golden Plains: The areas shown enjoy Yo Mildura Maldon excellent access to major markets.
 With any Hume operations already existing, infrastructure Regiona Growth upgrades, including reticulated water supply, Grampians rural and Maryborough Plan could facilitate further development. nature based tourism Talbot Spa precinct Pyrenees: The area shown enjoys access fhealth and to the Western Highway and major markets. wellbeing) Subject to the development of further infrastructure, other intensive agriculture Kyneton Lexton could be developed.
 Clunes Hepborn Spring Horticulture Woodend Daylesford Opportunities exist to further develop horticulture in the Bacchus Marsh Irrigation District, providing water security Trenthem can be improved through infrastructure upgrades.
-Tourism Viticulture associated tourism in the Willaura 4 Ballarat Pyrenees region has the potential to ⊛ support growth, including 5 star Smythesdale accommodation and dining.
-Burrieyong Bacchus Marsh Limon Key tourism assets and precincts To Hamilton Lake Bolac and Portland fetropolitan Settlement X Airport Meredith Melbourne and Geelong urban areas Rokewood To Warnambool Key road corridor - Key rail corridor Lethbridge Great South Coast (1) Other significant agricultural assets may exist and Regional Growth Plan finer scale planning will be required to determine the exact location of high quality farming areas Note: Opportunities are indicative only Moriake and should not predude the regission G21 Regional of economic development initiatives in Geelong's Growth Plan other locations.
-Kilometres The expansion of the Ballarat Technology Park will Provide industrial and employment Ballarat West Employment Zone provide for 1820 ongoing jobs in high technology and Key industries to be accommodated include: opportunities to support population knowledge-based businesses, once fully developed. - Transport and logistics growth and reduce reliance on - Construction-related services commuting.
-The 350 bed expansion of Hopkins Correctional Centre - Food processing CFIs Subset Visions, Department of Transport, Warning and Loud Schoolschaire, 2014.
-The Date of Vision in these orders and the second of completeness of the authors for the postulation of the control for completeness of the authors for the postulation of the general second or releng, agont such extensions cheen to or the based that the Subset Visions and these to support schiefly or facility, strated-even for any serial fields deletion of many cost in the information. will provide 150 ongoing jobs following its completion. - Machinery and equipment manufacturers - Research and development.
+Tourism Viticulture associated tourism in the Willaura e Ballarat Pyrenees region has the potential to ⊛ support growth, including 5 star Smythesdale accommodation and dining.
+Burrieyong Bacchus Marsh Limon Key tourism assets and precincts To Hamilton Lake Bolac and Portland fetropolitan Settlement X Airport Meredith Melbourne and Geelong urban areas Rokewood To Warnambool Key road corridor - Key rail corridor Lethbridge Great South Coast (1) Other significant agricultural assets may exist and Regional Growth Plan finer scale planning will be required to determine the exact location of high quality farming areas Note: Opportunities are indicative only and should not preclude the regisation Moriake G21 Regional of economic development initiatives in Geelong's Growth Plan other locations.
+Kilometres The expansion of the Ballarat Technology Park will \ Provide industrial and employment Ballarat West Employment Zone provide for 1820 ongoing jobs in high technology and Key industries to be accommodated include: opportunities to support population - Transport and logistics knowledge-based businesses, once fully developed. growth and reduce reliance on - Construction-related services commuting.
+The 350 bed expansion of Hopkins Correctional Centre - Food processing CFIs Subset Visions, Department of Transport, Warning and Loud Subsets and CFIs The Date of Vision in Cross or developing and Loud complete and of the analysis of the particular or developing and or releging upon such extensions close to or the basis that the Subset releging upon such extensions close to or the basis that the Subset Visions and their consequentiality or basis, viriationers for any series.
+Such closes or makes country to information. will provide 150 ongoing jobs following its completion. - Machinery and equipment manufacturers - Research and development.